- Take Action Against Water Pollution

 For a comprehensive analysis of beach water quality in California see Heal the Bay’s Beach Report Card that grades 500 beaches a week based on the previous 30 days of monitoring results.
 Check back often for the latest grades!

-The White House’s National Ocean Council is currently finalizing a National Ocean Policy Implementation Plan to “address some of the most pressing challenges facing the ocean, our coasts, and the Great Lakes”.
-This plan includes several actions to reduce the impacts of point and non-point sources of nutrient pollution, such as reducing rural and urban sources of excessive nutrients, sediments, toxics, and pathogens, minimizing impacts of hypoxia and HABs, and addressing the threats caused by toxic chemicals and land-use practices.
+The White House’s National Ocean Council created the National Ocean Policy Implementation Plan to “address some of the most pressing challenges facing the ocean, our coasts and the Great Lakes.”
+This plan includes several actions to reduce the impacts of point and nonpoint sources of nutrient pollution, such as reducing rural and urban sources of excessive nutrients, sediments, toxics and pathogens, minimizing impacts of hypoxia and HABs, and addressing the threats caused by toxic chemicals and land-use practices.

-The US Environmental Protection Agency’s Office of Water operates under a number of federal mandates to prevent water pollution and enact measures to improve water quality, including the Clean Water Act, the Marine Protection, Research, and Sanctuaries Act, the Beaches Environmental Assessment and Coastal Health Act, and the Coastal Zone Management Act, among others.
-Some of the programs developed by the US EPA to satisfy these mandates include Green Infrastructure/Low Impact Development, a pollution discharge permit program, a storm water program and the wastewater management office.
+The U.S. Environmental Protection Agency’s (EPA) Office of Water operates under a number of federal mandates to prevent water pollution and enact measures to improve water quality, including the Clean Water Act, the Marine Protection, Research, and Sanctuaries Act, the Beaches Environmental Assessment and Coastal Health Act and the Coastal Zone Management Act, among others.
+Some of the programs developed by the EPA to satisfy these mandates include Green Infrastructure/Low Impact Development, a pollution discharge permit program, a storm water program and the wastewater management office.

 For more information:

-- NOAA’s Clean Marina Website — The Clean Marina Program is a voluntary, incentive-based program that can help state’s address nonpoint source pollution from marina and boating activities and implement the marina management measures required under the Coastal Nonpoint Program.
+NOAA’s Clean Marina Website — The Clean Marina Program is a voluntary, incentive-based program that helps states address nonpoint source pollution from marina and boating activities.